Ojas1804/pos-keyword-extractor/README.md

 # pos-keyword-extractor

-Using Part of Speech method for extracting keywords
+POS (Part of Speech) method is one of the best methods for implementing keyword (phrase) extraction in smaller sentences.
+This project implements the same using Stanford-corenlp library for identifying POS of words.